Siege of Jerusalem (poem): Genre

 Critics struggling to assign this poem to a single category tend to treat it as a cross-genre work.
 Siege of Jerusalem contains elements of a historical narrative (since it is at least in part factually rooted in the siege that felled the Second Temple around 70 A.D.); it is interspersed with hagiography (for its depiction of conversion and adherence to the "Vengeance of Our Lord Tradition"); and has undertones of romance (due to its detailed, exaggerated illustrations of violence and warfare).
-Such a generic mixture may have augmented the poem's readership at the height of its circulation, as the multitude of contexts, complications, and conventions through which it can be interpreted alerted a broad audience to its relevance.
+Such a mixture of genres may have augmented the poem's readership at the height of its circulation, as the multitude of contexts, complications, and conventions through which it can be interpreted alerted a broad audience to its relevance.